 At renewal, if an individual changes to a new product with the same carrier this should be reported as a policy issued (not as a policy renewal).

-Policyholder cancellations and non-renewals (2022 Disability Income) — Policies cancelled or non-renewed at any point during the reporting period at the request of or in response to the policyholder.
-Include policies terminated for nonpayment of premium.
+Policyholder cancellations (2022 Disability Income) — Policies cancelled at any point during the reporting period at the request of or in response to the policyholder.
+Exclude policies terminated for nonpayment of premium.

 Insurer non-renewals (2022 Disability Income) — Non-renewals initiated by the reporting entity.
 A non-renewal is the termination of coverage at the end of the policy contract period.